-Nevertheless, in some circumstance, the divorce or family law matter ends up in court.
+Nevertheless, in some circumstances, the divorce or family law matter ends up in court.
 It might be that the other party files the case in court and simply proceeds.
 When a party is served papers, they have no choice but to file a response in court within the deadlines.
 Otherwise, they could be found in default.

 Default would result in the other party essentially getting whatever the relief it is they are seeking.
 To give an analogy, default is like forfeiting in sports because your team did not show up to the game.

 In other cases, an individual might feel as if they have no choice but to file their case.
 They might not be able to see their kids without a court order.
 An individual might feel as if they need a court order so that bills are paid and their financial needs can be met.

 In other circumstances, an individual might just be finally ready to move on with their life.
 After trying counseling and mediation to no avail, they might feel as if they just need to proceed so that their life can get better.

 A question many parties ask is about lawyers and fees.
 Many feel as if they cannot afford a divorce or family lawyer.
 Many might be able to afford a lawyer, but they feel as if it is going to be a struggle.
 It might be that money is not available now, but that it will be freed up after the divorce or family law matter is over.
 Or, they might feel like the other party has the money available to contribute to their fees.

 What can a party do if they do not feel as if they can afford an attorney?
 This list is not all-inclusive, but below are some options to consider:

 1.)
 Some may have the money needed to pay the initial deposit (or retainer) for a lawyer.
 From there, what they might need to do is seek an order of fees from the court if the other party is capable of contributing.
 Thus, it can be important to seek an order for attorney fees and suit money on account pedente lite quickly.